 Garni Fortress is one of vivid evidences of centuries-old culture of pre-Christian period in Armenia .
 It is located in the picturesque mountainous district with the fantastic view.
 The fortress was erected in the 3rd – 2nd centuries BC.
 The remains of a Bronze Age fortress were found in the wall base.
 Then a later masonry follows (first half of the 3 rd century B C).
 The wall's upper part has the same masonry and is dated the 1 st century AD.

-In the days of Artashesid and Arshakuni dynasties rulers the fortress was the important defense structure as well as the summer residences of the tsars.
+In the days of Artashesid and Arshakuni dynasties rulers the fortress was the important defense structure as well as the summer residences of the kings.
 The fortress was of triangular shape (with the acute angle facing the gorge) and was situated on a height surrounded with the deep gorge from the two sides.

 The fortress was made from huge basalt stones and reinforced with 12 square towers.
 The total length of the 2.1- meter walls is 314 m.
 Armenian rulers made its practically impregnable.
 But in 59 AD Roman armies managed to destroy it.
-Armenian tsar Trdat completely restored the fortress and added the pagan temple of the Sun.
+Armenian king Trdat completely restored the fortress and added the pagan temple of the Sun.

 Palace and Bath

 The temple found on the territory of the fortress is very attractive judging by the remains of richly decorations both inside and outside.
 Not far from the temple was the typical Roman bath built in the end of the 3 rd century.
 One of them is the mosaic floor made in the best traditions of the fine arts of ancient Armenia.

 This 1953 find is a 2.9 x 2.9 m mosaic.
 The small size precious stone mosaic was inlaid on mortar.
 Its center shows a man's a woman's heads in rectangular frame with the words “Ocean” and “Sea” in Greek.
 The setting of the mosaic depicts various sea gods and fishes.
 The mosaic was made from 15 varieties of local stones from the Azat river canyon.